 overloaded functions and operators.
 For example,

-the Math.abs function is
+the Math.abs

 overloaded to accept either integers or floating-point numbers, and